zwbetz-gh/zwbetz/content/blog/java-list-cheatsheet/index.md

   .distinct()
   .collect(Collectors.toList());

-log(String.format("These are duplicated %s but these are unique %s", letters, uniqueLetters));
+log("These are duplicated %s but these are unique %s", letters, uniqueLetters);
 // These are duplicated [a, b, c, c] but these are unique [a, b, c]
 ```